dotboris/vuejs-serverside-template-xss/README.md

 ```

 While this solution does work, it's not great.
 It's easy for anyone to forget
 to use the `v-pre` directive.
-If a single developper forgets to do this, you're
+If a single developer forgets to do this, you're
 screwed all over again.

 When it comes to security, I prefer systematic solutions.
 A better solution
-would be to define a global variable in the page will all server side varaibles.
+would be to define a global variable in the page will all server side variables.
-This does not prevent a developper from mixing serverside and clientside
+This does not prevent a developer from mixing serverside and clientside
 templating but it does give them a secure mechanism for doing so.

 We can implement this like so: